Jurassic Park (pinball): Zen Studios

-In the late 2010s, two additional pinball adaptations of the film were released.
 The second pinball adaptation of Jurassic Park is a virtual table developed by Zen Studios as one of three tables in the Jurassic Park pinball pack, designed to celebrate the franchise's 25th anniversary, which is an add-on for Pinball FX 3 that was released on February 20, 2018.

-In addition to developing a digital pinball adaptation of the film, Zen Studios also developed another pinball table that reflects on its aftermath, titled Jurassic Park: Pinball Mayhem, which is also one of the three tables in the aforementioned Jurassic Park pinball pack.
+In addition to developing a digital pinball adaptation of the film, Zen Studios also developed another pinball table that reflects on its aftermath, titled Jurassic Park: Pinball Mayhem, which is also one of the three tables in the aforementioned Jurassic Park pinball pack, with a table based on Jurassic World completing the pack.

+All three of these tables were remastered for Pinball FX, with full release on February 16, 2023.

+An update on 20th February, 2024 added the John Williams "theme from Jurassic Park" to Jurassic Park and Jurassic Park: Pinball Mayhem on both Pinball FX and Pinball FX3.

-Stern 2019 release
+Stern Pinball release

 Stern Pinball released a third pinball adaptation of the film in 2019.

-Stern created three versions: Pro, Premium and Limited Edition.
+Upon launch, Stern created three versions: Pro, Premium and Limited Edition.
 All models feature a unique spinning kinetic newton ball Jungle Explorer Vehicle, three flippers, four ramps and a custom T-Rex sculpt.
-Premium and Limited Edition models feature a motorized animatronic ball eating, ball throwing, T-Rex mechanism and an interactive Raptor Pen ball lock mechanism.
-The game features John Williams Jurassic Park score.
+Premium and Limited Edition models feature a motorized animatronic ball-eating, ball-throwing, T-Rex mechanism and an interactive Raptor Pen ball lock mechanism.
+The game features the John Williams Jurassic Park score.

-The Limited Edition model is limited to 500 units and features a numbered plaque, custom themed backglass, cabinet artwork and art blades as well as a shaker motor and anti-reflection glass.
+The Limited Edition model is limited to 500 units and features a numbered plaque, custom-themed backglass, cabinet artwork and art blades as well as a shaker motor and anti-reflection glass.

 Samples of Wayne Knight's voice featured in the original motion picture is sampled in the game.

+In August 2023, Stern announced a new limited edition version of the game called Jurassic Park 30th anniversary.
+This version is limited to 500 units featuring a brand-new exterior art package, full-color mirrored backglass, “Illusion Copper” powder-coated pinball armor, a custom designer-autographed bottom arch, inside art blades, upgraded audio system, anti-reflection pinball playfield glass, shaker motor, a sequentially numbered plaque, and a Certificate of Authenticity.
+Stern also updated the software for all previous versions adding multiple features including Co-Op Play mode, Team Play mode as well as new refinements and voices.